BretFisher/kubernetes-mastery/slides/k8s/configuration.md

 - This can be changed by setting environment variable `REGISTRY_HTTP_ADDR`

-- We are going to store the port number in a configmap
+- We are going to store the port number in a ConfigMap

-- Then we will expose that configmap as a container environment variable
+- Then we will expose that ConfigMap as a container environment variable

 ---

-## Creating the configmap
+## Creating the ConfigMap

 .exercise[

-- Our configmap will have a single key, `http.addr`:
+- Our ConfigMap will have a single key, `http.addr`:
   ```bash
   kubectl create configmap registry --from-literal=http.addr=0.0.0.0:80
   ```

-- Check our configmap:
+- Check our ConfigMap:
   ```bash
   kubectl get configmap registry -o yaml
   ```